 Susan has been Head of Retail and Business Banking, a member of the Executive Committee and a member of the Board of Directors of Santander UK since January 2019.
 Prior to this, she was Managing Director of UK Banking, Chief Transformation Officer, and Head of Customer Interactions.

 Before joining Santander in 2015, Susan was CEO, Customer Solutions Group, Commercial and Private Banking at RBS, supporting businesses from SMEs to international corporates.
 Susan has worked in the Financial Services industry for over 25 years and has extensive experience across Retail, Corporate and Global Banking, as well as Operations and strategic central functions.

-Wincie Knight is Senior Director of Global Inclusion Strategies at ViacomCBS Networks International (VCNI), EMEA, reporting to Marva Smalls, EVP, Global Head of Inclusion Strategies.
+Wincie Knight is VP Global Inclusion Strategy at ViacomCBS Networks International (VCNI) EMEA, reporting to Marva Smalls, EVP, Global Head of Inclusion Strategies.

-Wincie is responsible for leading VIMN’s diversity and inclusion strategy across EMEA, where she is a passionate advocate for championing a company culture centred on belonging.
-In the UK, Knight is instrumental in VIMN’s participation in the Creative Diversity Network’s Project Diamond, as well as keeping Ofcom abreast of VIMN’s diversity initiatives.
+Knight is responsible for leading VCNI’s diversity and inclusion strategy in EMEA, where she is a passionate advocate for championing a company culture centred on belonging.
+In the UK, Knight is instrumental in VCNI’s participation in Creative Diversity Network’s Project Diamond, as well as liaising with Ofcom on ViacomCBS’s diversity developments.

-Knight works collaboratively with VIMN’s Employee Resource Groups (ERGs) in London, Amsterdam, Berlin, Budapest, Madrid, Milan and Warsaw.
-Under her guidance, ERGs empower all employees to develop ideas that positively impact the business and build a sense of community.
+Knight works collaboratively with all of VCNI’s Employee Resource Groups (ERGs) in London, Amsterdam, Budapest, Madrid, Milan and Warsaw.
+Under her guidance, ERGs empower all employees to develop initiatives that positively impact the business and build a sense of community.